 The Line Outputs can be configured in adjacent pairs to use either -10 dBV or +4 dBu reference levels.
 This function is configured in the Hardware panel within the Console Settings window.
-See the Apollo Software Manual for details.
+Refer to the Apollo Software Manual for details.